Solution overview

 Two 4-pin terminal blocks for form C relays that can be used, for example, to control a lock or an interface to a gate.

-DC ground (GND)10 V DC
+DC ground (GND) | 1 | 0 V DC | |

-The two relay pins are galvanically separated from the rest of the circuitry if the jumpers are not used.
+NO | 2 | Normally open.
+For connecting relay devices.
+Connect a fail-secure lock between NO and DC ground.
+The two relay pins are galvanically separated from the rest of the circuitry if the jumpers are not used. | Max current = 2 A per relay Max voltage = 30 V DC |

-The two relay pins are galvanically separated from the rest of the circuitry if the jumpers are not used.
+NC | 4 | Normally closed.
+For connecting relay devices.
+Connect a fail-safe lock between NC and DC ground.
+The two relay pins are galvanically separated from the rest of the circuitry if the jumpers are not used. |

 Relay power jumper